-- Written amendment signed by an authorized officer and accepted by you or your employer or group sponsor. - Our receipt of proper notification that an event has changed your spouse or dependent's eligibility for coverage.
-See Coverage Changes and Termination, page 75.
+- Written amendment signed by an authorized officer and accepted by you or your employer or group sponsor or as shown by payment of the premium. - Our receipt of proper notification that an event has changed your spouse or dependent's eligibility for coverage.
+See Coverage Changes and Termination, page 61.